 While you browse, sip a tasty drink from the cafe, which also has a to-go window if you need to get java and dash away to another activity.
 In the evenings, book clubs and author readings give you a fun way to enjoy beloved or new literature and expand your mind.

-13. Shop and Scamper at the Asheville Mall
+13. Wander Around the Asheville Mall

 If you’ve got the itch to find a great new outfit or browse for the perfect gift, the Asheville Mall offers dozens of retailers to satisfy your shopping itch.